Galada Ave, Parkville VIC

-The Parkville Gardens project consists of two separate phases:
+The Parkville Gardens project includes:

 - Pre-Games phase – completed in early 2006 and used to accommodate approximately 6,000 athletes during the Melbourne 2006 Commonwealth Games

-When complete, Parkville Gardens will comprise:
+When complete Parkville Gardens will include:

-- The creation of wetlands and new parklands;
+- The creation of wetlands and new parklands

 Design and construction of the development has focused on minimising its ecological footprint.
 Key environmental features to date include:

-- Six star energy ratings for all houses;
+- Six star energy ratings for all houses

-- Rainwater collection and recycling;
+- Rainwater collection and recycling

-- Planting of 1,000 trees.
+- Planting of 1,000 trees